shi-archive/crpm-eks/README.md

 cdk deploy role

 # If you would like to include your user ARN so you can assume this role, get your ARN by running:
-aws iam get-user --query User.Arn --output text
+aws sts get-caller-identity --query Arn --output text

 # Then, replace the ? with that ARN in:
 cdk deploy role --parameters AwsArn=?